i2p/i2p.www/i2p2www/blog/2015/05/25/Toronto-Meetup.draft.rst

 ---------------
 {%- endtrans %}

+{% trans -%}
+The focus will be on an introduction to topics surrounding I2P, privacy and anonymity online.
+People of all backgrounds and knowledge levels are welcome to attend.
+{%- endtrans %}

 - {% trans %}I2P Presentation{% endtrans %}
 - {% trans %}Crypto party introduction{% endtrans %}
 - {% trans %}Crypto party{% endtrans %}